 Home & Garden Home Floating Ice Urn Makes for a Unique Eco-Friendly Memorial By Melissa Breyer Editorial Director Hunter College F.I.T., State University of New York Cornell University Melissa Breyer is Treehugger’s editorial director.
 She is a sustainability expert and author whose work has been published by the New York Times and National Geographic, among others. our editorial process Melissa Breyer Updated December 10, 2019 ©.
 The Living Urn Share Twitter Pinterest Email Home Family Pest Control Natural Cleaning DIY Green Living Thrift & Minimalism Sustainable Eating This one-of-a-kind urn floats on the water while slowly returning cremated remains to nature.
 As you may have heard, humans have a death problem.
 It's not that humans die; it's that once they do, the still-alive humans of many cultures bury the newly-dead humans in the ground.
 Given that there are some 7.7 billion of us on the planet currently ... well, you can see where this is going.
 Add in the environmental impact of burying a casket's sturdy materials and a few gallons of toxic embalming fluid along with it and it's no wonder that more people are looking into alternative funeral ideas.
 There have been some really beautiful, eco-friendly memorial products designed over the last decade or so, like biodegradable urns that use one's ashes in which to grow a tree.
 But my jaw dropped when I saw this one, the Flow Ice Urn, which floats on the water while slowly releasing ashes in an unapologetically pure way.
 It is simple yet beautiful; and it brings to mind other funeral traditions that are intrinsically tied to the idea of returning the body to nature.
 And while scattering ashes on a body of water is understandably popular, I love the inherent ceremony in watching an ice urn, and the ashes within, float and gradually dissolve into the sea.
 It would be just as ephemeral as scattering, but a bit more formal – and just so poetic.
 The ice urn was designed by Diane Leclair Bisson, who approached the design with the creativity of an artist and the thoughtfulness an anthropologist.
 As her website notes, "her research into contemporary burial practices, and the preservation or the scattering of ashes has also engaged her in a reflection about materiality, which has guided the design of a new typology of objects and materials."
 Bisson notes, "The Ice Urn is a deeply sustainable object in its essence.
 The concept of making a dissolvable memorial object through the transformation of water into a solid form of ice – while encapsulating cremation ashes within it – is truly innovative.
 It is the most immaterial urn ever created, and it inspires new types of water ceremonies as well as a completely new approach to the idea of burial itself - emphasizing new thinking about the return of the body to the natural environment, and of water back to its original source."
 The Flow was originally designed for Memoria, a progressive funeral home group based in Montreal.
 But now Biolife, LLC, the developer of other eco-focused urns, has obtained the exclusive license to produce and market the patented ice urn in the United States.
 Julia Duchastel, Vice President of Memoria explains that they spent years developing and perfecting the ice urn, noting that is is a proven and patented product that has been well tested tested at their funeral home locations in Montreal.
 “Many people form a strong connection with the ocean, lakes, or rivers throughout their lives.
 Water is a truly extraordinary molecule – it is what makes life on earth possible," says Duchastel.
 "Throughout history and across cultures, it has persisted as a symbol of life, renewal, and purity.
 With this connection to water, many people choose to have their ashes freed in the water after they pass.
 With the FlowTM ice urn families have a new and improved water burial option to honor a loved one and say goodbye in a more beautiful, meaningful, and memorable way.”
-The urn is available at funeral homes; you can see more information on the ice urn page at The Living Urn.
+The urn is available at funeral homes.